 Special Circumstances Requests/Reviews Policy

-- If you estimate that your 2020 and/or 2021 income will be less than your 2019 income reported on the FAFSA due to:
+- If you estimate that your prior and/or current year income will be less than your prior-prior year income reported on the FAFSA due to:

 - loss of employment